informalsystems/vdd/fastsync/fastsync.md

 func Block(addr Address, height int64) (Block, error)
 ```
 - Implementation remark
-   - RPC to full node *n*
+   - RPC to full node *addr*
 - Expected precodnition
   - header of `height` is less than or equal to height of the peer
 - Expected postcondition
-  - if *n* is correct: Returns the block of height `height`
+  - if *addr* is correct: Returns the block of height `height`
   from the blockchain if communication is timely (no timeout)
-  - if *n* is faulty: Returns arbitrary block
+  - if *addr* is faulty: Returns arbitrary block
 - Error condition
-  - if *n* is correct: precondition violated or timeout
+  - if *addr* is correct: precondition violated or timeout
-  - if *n* is faulty: arbitrary error
+  - if *addr* is faulty: arbitrary error
 ----

 ### Temporal Properties